omonimus1/competitive-programming/Lectures/Lecture03.md

 [![](http://img.youtube.com/vi/LwZRsM7qhrI/0.jpg)](http://www.youtube.com/watch?v=LwZRsM7qhrI "FibonacciVideo")
 ###### Source by GeekForGeeks

+### Types of data structure

+* **Aggregates:** Structs, Unions
+* **Linear** (Sequential): Arrays, Linked Lists, Stacks, Queues, Deques.
+Sequential Linear data structures leads to two different forms:
+    Contigus: each element of the sequrnce is next to a neighbourhg until you get the end of the data structure (Ex: array).
+    Non-contiguous: each element of the sequence stores bboth it own data & metadata about the location of the next & possibly also the previous element in the sequence.
+* **Linear:** (Associative): Dictionaries
+* **Non-Linear:** (Binary) Trees, Graphs

 ## Arrays or Vectors , which one to use?

-For memory optimization reasons considering that the length of the input can be different in any test case, and because vector has many built-in usefule methods (for example sort()) use [vectors](https://en.cppreference.com/w/cpp/container/vector) is better than use normal arrays.
+For memory optimization reasons considering that the length of the input can be different in any test case, and because vector has many built-in usefule methods (for example sort()) most of time I use [vectors](https://en.cppreference.com/w/cpp/container/vector) instead traditional arrays.

+##### ALERT

+It's good to know the a vector has many useful built-in methods as sort(), but you should be able to implement the same methods on your known and then you the built-in to show your knowledge about the language and save time avoiding to rewrite the same code several times.

 ## XOR operation

 * XOR of a numebr with itself is 0